Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 response.setHeader("Access-Control-Allow-Credentials", "true"); // Allow cookies
 ```
 This approach involves configuring the server to send appropriate CORS headers, allowing requests from specific origins or methods.
 It's the preferred method for handling cross-origin requests as it provides better control and security.

-## What is Restful API
-RESTful APIs are architectural guidelines for designing networked applications.
-They rely on stateless, client-server communication, where operations are performed using standard HTTP methods.
-For managing a blog, RESTful APIs provide endpoints for creating (POST), deleting (DELETE), updating (PATCH or PUT), and querying (GET) blog posts.
-Each operation targets a specific resource, identified by a URL, and uses the appropriate HTTP method to convey the action.
-For updates, PUT replaces an entire resource, while PATCH modifies parts of it, making PATCH more suitable for updates where only a few fields change.
-This approach to API design promotes scalability, simplicity, and flexibility.

 ## User Authentication: Cookies vs. Tokens
 ### Cookies